BPearceNMT/week1/README.md

 `git commit` commit/save files to the repository.
 Ex: git commit -m "Message" <FILES>

 `git status` check the status of the repository

+ `git checkout` to recover or checkout files from last commit

  ## Basic Bash commands